 We want to see Papakura's diverse community identity and culture celebrated.
-We seek to achieve this by progressing projects identified in the Papakura Heritage Interpretation Strategy and by encouraging events and services funded by the local board and delivered through facilities such as the libraries, art centre and museum.
+We seek to achieve this by progressing the heritage trail project and by encouraging events and services funded by the local board and delivered through facilities such as the libraries, art centre and museum.
 This will include consideration of intergenerational opportunities to support a thriving community.